Skip to main content

 Sec.
 2-970.20.
 Rules and procedures.

-(b) In addition to standard procedural notice requirements, the commission shall provide direct written notice to neighborhood associations/councils within the geographical areas directly impacted by the specific parking matters under discussion.
+(c) In addition to standard procedural notice requirements, the commission and supporting City staff are encouraged to provide direct written notice to neighborhood associations/councils within the geographical areas directly impacted by the specific matters under discussion.

 Section 3.
 That this ordinance shall take effect immediately upon its passage and approval.